amansrivastava17/freshnerds/README.md

-I have uses the concept that two different number having same no of digits there SUM and PRODUCT both cannot be same...
+I have uses the concept that two different number having same no of digits there SUM and PRODUCT both cannot be same(one of them can be same but not both)...

 In this question i have converted each word into a number and store its sum ,product and no of digits in structure array.